MrKumaPants/chronogg-exercise/README.md

 ### Logging

 Right now there is no logging.
 However, several libraries exist for custom logging such as `apollo-logger`, `graphql-log`, `graphql-logger` that can be hooked in as middleware to `ApolloServer`.

+### Account Types

+There are no account types, so anyone logged in can perform most of the actions.
+This can easily be fixed by adding an `enum` of account types and applying that to the `User` table.
+We can then restrict calls by say `Admin` or `Basic` user types.